 Please use Radical Candor.

 This doesn’t mean that you are allowed to tear down others.
 While challenging directly, you are expected to remember that this is a collaborative environment.
 The goal is to communicate your critiques with the heart and collegial spirit that is due to your Summit colleagues.
 This means that consideration and thoughtfulness should guide your words without stifling constructive criticism.

 Objective Distance and Personal Criticism

 You may have passionate opinions about many of the items we will be discussing: this is a good thing.
-However, you are expected to be able to examine each issue with objective distance.
-This means that as we attempt to create consensus (or simply examine where it cannot be found) you are expected to weigh the ideas of others without subordinating them to your own preconceived ideas unduly.
-This also needs to be applied to your Summit colleagues as you may encounter them again during the summit after such passionate disagreement.
+However, you are expected to be able to examine each issue with an objective distance.
+This means that as we attempt to create consensus (or simply consider where it cannot be found), you are expected to weigh the ideas of others without subordinating them to your own preconceived ideas unduly.
+This also needs to be applied to your Summit colleagues as you may reencounter them during the Summit after such passionate disagreement.
 You are expected to be able to deal with each issue from a fresh perspective.

 All criticism during the Open Security Summit must be directed at the topics of your working session.
 Personal criticisms will derail conversations and undermine the collaborative atmosphere; this will not be tolerated.